 Halls is a very small town located in the state of Tennessee.
 With a population of 2,049 people and just one neighborhood, Halls is the 215th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Halls is generally considered to be a blue-collar town.
-51.40% of the Halls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Halls, you'll notice that it is more blue-collar than most other communities in America.
+51.40% of Halls’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Halls is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Halls who work in office and administrative support (9.87%), management occupations (8.65%), and healthcare (7.06%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Halls has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Halls has few renters and college students.
 But the biggest reason it is quieter in Halls than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Halls may be for you.

-The population of Halls has a very low overall level of education: only 6.77% of people over 25 hold a 4-year college degree or higher.
+The citizens of Halls have a very low rate of college education: just 6.77% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Halls in 2022 was $26,799, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $107,196 for a family of four.
 However, Halls contains both very wealthy and poor people as well.